NGangaMahesh/loginPage/README.md

 # loginPage
 # Login Page Project

-This project is a simple login page built with HTML, CSS, and PHP.
+This project is a simple login page built with HTML, CSS, Bootstrap, MySQL, and PHP.
 It includes user authentication and a basic interface for updating user profiles.

 ## Table of Contents